The Wedding Party 2

 The Wedding Party 2: Destination Dubai is a 2017 Nigerian romantic comedy drama film directed by Niyi Akinmolayan.
 It is a sequel to The Wedding Party, which was released in December 2016.
 Principal photography for the film, which was shot in Lagos and Dubai, began in May 2017.
-It is currently the fourth highest grossing Nigerian film of all time.
+It ranks among the highest-grossing Nigerian films of all time.

 Plot

-Dozie's elder brother, Nonso, has continued his romance with Deirdre, Dunni's bridesmaid.
-Nonso takes Deirdre on a date in Dubai and proposes marriage by accident.
-After a disastrous traditional engagement ceremony in Lagos, Nonso's family and Deadre's aristocratic British family reluctantly agree to a wedding in Dubai.
+Dozie's elder brother, Nonso, continues his romance with Deirdre, Dunni's bridesmaid.
+Nonso takes Deirdre on a date in Dubai and accidentally proposes marriage to her.
+After a disastrous traditional engagement ceremony in Lagos, Nonso's family and Deirdre's aristocratic British family reluctantly agree to a wedding in Dubai.